First Lady of the Republic of China

-The position has been vacant since 2016, as incumbent President Tsai Ing-wen, the first woman to be elected to the presidency, is unmarried.
+The position was vacant from 2016 to 2024, as President Tsai Ing-wen, the first woman to be elected to the presidency, is unmarried.

 First Ladies (before the 1947 Constitution)

 First Ladies (after the 1947 Constitution; based in Taiwan after 1949)

 Since 1949, individuals in this position have been known as the First Lady of Taiwan, in addition to the First Lady of the Republic of China.